Going to AWS re:Invent 2024?

 }

-3. Create a ZIP of Python Application
+3. Create a ZIP file of the Python application

 data "archive_file" "zip_the_python_code" {